 Help get to the goal!

-The Fairhope Soccer Complex opened on a March morning this year with hundreds of cleats hitting brand new sod - capping years of vision, planning and effort by the City of Fairhope, the Fairhope Soccer Club, and community soccer supporters.
+The Fairhope Soccer Complex opened March 2017 with hundreds of cleats hitting brand new sod - capping years of vision, planning and effort by the City of Fairhope, the Fairhope Soccer Club, and community soccer supporters.

 Since its beginnings in Fairhope in the late 1980’s, families, children, coaches and volunteers have shared not just in the love of a sport but the community fellowship, sportsmanship, character and life lessons found in the game.
 Easily 10,000 boys and girls ages 3-18 have counted Fairhope Soccer Club a part of their lives.